 Everything You Need to Know About Vitamin D

 Vitamin D is an essential vitamin that many people are deficient in.
 In fact, according to the NHS, one in five people have a vitamin D deficiency.
 But what exactly is vitamin D and why do we need it?
-More importantly, where can it be sourced and how can you top up your vitamin D levels if they are running low, whether this be through supplements, sunshine or a private doctor’s appointment.
+More importantly, where can it be sourced and how can you top up your vitamin D levels if they are running low, whether this is through supplements, sunshine or a private doctor’s appointment.
 Read on to discover everything you have ever wanted to know about vitamin D.

 What Exactly Is Vitamin D?